 - Pose questions that you would like to include as part of the class discussion

 Students are encouraged to write notes to summarize the assigned reading.
 Self-made notes (one standard paper page per textbook chapter) are the only allowed aids during the tests.

 Core Course Week and Study Tours

 Core Course week and study tours are an integral part of the core course as we take the classroom on the road and see how theory presented in the classroom translates to practice in the field.
-You will travel with your classmates and DIS faculty/staff on two study tours; a short study tour during Core Course Week and a long study tour to Greenland later in the semester.
+You will travel with your classmates and DIS faculty/staff on two study tours; a short study tour to Møn and Stevns during Core Course Week and a long study tour to Greenland later in the semester.

 Expectations for study tours:

 - Engage in discussions, ask questions, and contribute to achieving the learning objectives